t0bes1/football-stats/README.md

 ---
 ![Top Message](documentation/top-message-eu9y.png)

-A Program for recorded and reviewing football Statistics for the Everett Rovers U9 Yellow team:
+A Program for recording and reviewing football Statistics for the Everett Rovers U9 Yellow team:

 My son (Seth) plays for a football team called Everett Rovers U9.
 I am tasked with analysing team performance and tracking our statistics.
 This project is aimed at automating input and analysis of this data for the purposes of providing actionable insights and easy review of performance.